joreilly86/Selenium---Thermal-Expansion-Example/readme.md

 ## Application

-The project is particularly valuable for civil and structural engineers, as well as students in these fields, providing a hands-on experience in applying Python to solve practical engineering problems.
-By automating data extraction and performing critical calculations, it demonstrates the integration of programming skills into traditional engineering practices.
+The project is for civil and structural engineers, as well as students in these fields, providing hands-on experience in using automation to solve practical engineering problems.

 ## Technology Stack